 |2||Joe the Plumber||$3||7||21|

-In the example above you can see that the advertisers paying the highest per click are actually the lower results.
-This is done so that Google can retain their competitive advantage and continue to show only the most relevant results to users first.
+In this example, you can see that the advertisers paying the highest per click are actually the lower results.
+This is done so that Google can retain its competitive advantage and continue to first show only the most relevant results to users.

-Understanding how Google’s pricing model works you can see how important it is to make sure your website and Google Ad campaign are optimized to get the best return on investment.
+By understanding how Google’s pricing model works you can see how important it is to make sure your website and Google Ad campaign are optimized in order to get the best return on investment.
 All the strategies we are mentioning in this guide are designed to work together.
 By improving one thing you improve the others as well.